jacqueslemire/appdirect_test/README.md

 ## Sample application

-Basing myself on the wildfly kitchensink application and the picketlink quickstart, i quickly developed a simple web application that does nothing, but onto which a user can login with username/password.
+Basing myself on the wildfly kitchensink application and the picketlink quickstart, i quickly developed a dummy web application that supports user login with username/password credentials.
+This application was then integrated as specified.

 ## How to run

-The application is defined by a pom and can be build and deployed through Apache Maven.
+The application is defined by a pom and can be built and deployed using Apache Maven.

 ### Prerequisites